vengi-voxel/vengi/src/tools/databasetool/README.md

 * `byte`
 * `blob`

-## Operator

-The operator is taken into account when you execute an insert or update statement and hit a unique key violation.

-This can e.g. be used to increase or decrease points for particular keys.
-The first time you normally perform an insert - and the following times you will hit a key violation and thus perform the insert or update with the operator specified.
-The default operator is `set`.
-See a full list of valid operators below.

-## Valid operators

-* `set`
-* `add`
-* `subtract`
+### constraints

+Here you can specify foreign key constraints, auto increment values and so on.
+This block is enclosed by `{` and `}`.

+See the example above for a list of supported constraints.

 ## Other notable features

 * Timestamps are handled in UTC.
-* When using `ìnt` or `short` as a field type, there is also a setter configured that accepts enums.
+* When using `int` or `short` as a field type, there is also a setter configured that accepts enums.